Jon McCarthy

-Jonathan David McCarthy (born 18 August 1970) is a former professional footballer who is now the assistant manager at Cymru Premier club Connah's Quay Nomads.
+Jonathan David McCarthy (born 18 August 1970) is a former professional football player and manager.

 McCarthy played as a winger and made around 700 appearances in his career, many of which were in the English Football League.
 Twice a Northern Ireland B international, he went on to win 18 senior caps for Northern Ireland.
-He began his career at Hartlepool United in 1987, before heading into the non-league scene with Shepshed Charterhouse in 1989.
+He began his career at Hartlepool United in 1987 before heading into the non-League scene with Shepshed Charterhouse in 1989.
 He returned to the professional game the following year after signing a contract with York City.
 He spent the next five years with the club, helping York to promotion via the play-offs in 1993, and twice being voted Clubman of the Year.
 In 1995, he joined Port Vale for a £450,000 fee.
-In his first year at Vale Park he was awarded the club's Player of the Year award, and also played in the Anglo-Italian Cup final.
+In his first year at Vale Park, he was awarded the club's Player of the Year award and also played in the Anglo-Italian Cup final.

-In 1997, he was sold on to Birmingham City for £1.5 million.
+In 1997, he was sold to Birmingham City for £1.5 million.
 The highlight of a five-year injury-plagued stay in Birmingham would be a League Cup final appearance in 2001.
-The next year he was loaned out to Sheffield Wednesday, before a return to Port Vale was followed by a brief spell with Doncaster Rovers and a cameo return at York City.
+The next year, he was loaned out to Sheffield Wednesday before a return to Port Vale was followed by a brief spell with Doncaster Rovers and a cameo return at York City.
 Settling with Carlisle United, he left the Football League in 2003 to play for non-League Hucknall Town.
-Hucknall were crowned Northern Premier League Premier Division champions in 2003–04, and following this success he won a deal with Northwich Victoria.
+Hucknall were crowned Northern Premier League Premier Division champions in 2003–04, and following this success, he won a deal with Northwich Victoria.
 He helped the club to the Conference North title in 2005–06, before he retired in 2007.
-He was appointed as first team coach at Chester in January 2014, and after a brief spell as caretaker, became manager of the club in May 2016, before he was sacked in September 2017.
-He then joined Southport for a four-year spell as assistant manager, before he was appointed assistant manager at Connah's Quay Nomads in October 2021.
+He was appointed as first-team coach at Chester in January 2014, and after a brief spell as caretaker, became manager of the club in May 2016, before he was sacked in September 2017.
+He then joined Southport as assistant manager for four years before being appointed assistant manager at Connah's Quay Nomads in October 2021.

 Club career

 Early career

 Born in Middlesbrough, McCarthy began his career with Hartlepool United on non-contract terms in November 1987 under manager John Bird, making his first-team debut at the age of 17 by playing the last ten minutes of the last game of the 1987–88 season.
-Bird was sacked later in the year and his successor, Bobby Moncur, released McCarthy.
+Bird was sacked later in the year, and his successor, Bobby Moncur, released McCarthy.
 He had a short spell outside of the professional game after joining Shepshed Charterhouse of the Northern Premier League in March 1989.